TV 2 (Danish TV channel): Subscription and overseas availability

 Although the main channel had been broadcast terrestrially in the clear ever since the channel was launched, this ended on 11 January 2012 when it was encrypted and required with a monthly subscription charge of 12.50 Danish Kroner required to be paid, along with the purchase or rental of a decoder.
-Now it is a full subscription-based streaming platform.
+Now it is a full subscription-based streaming platform with 1.2 million subscribers in 2025.

 In southernmost Sweden and northernmost Germany (where a Danish minority lives), this means significant difficulties for their viewers in Germany and Sweden, as subscribers need a Danish postal address for ordering a decoder card.
 However, the channel is still available in Sweden through subscription to pay-TV services such as Com Hem and Telia.
 Also a special agreement between TV 2 and Kabel Deutschland has been made, that it is now available digitally in the cable television network of Vodafone Kabel Deutschland in northernmost Germany since 15 December 2011 and to keep it unencrypted there.
 The analogue transmission of TV 2 in the aforementioned German cable network ceased 31 January 2012 in the specific regions where it had been available before and was replaced with a German channel.

 It is also available through pay-TV subscription in Norway through Allente, Altibox, and Telia.